The eighth commandment is:

 One of the best-attested events in the history of the Church in Poland is what happened in the year 1070 to Saint Stanislaus, Bishop of Kraków.

-He incited against him the heirs of a certain Peter Milès, who had died three years earlier, leaving a piece of land to the Church.
-Confident of support, the heirs brought a lawsuit against the saint.
-All the witnesses, having been bribed or intimidated, failed to speak the truth, and the bishop was condemned to restore the disputed land.
+He stirred up against him the heirs of a certain Peter Milès, who had died three years earlier, leaving a parcel of land to the Church.
+Confident of the prince’s support, the heirs brought a lawsuit against Stanislas.
+All the witnesses, having been bribed or intimidated, failed to tell the truth, and the bishop was condemned to restore the disputed land.

 Seeing that human justice had failed him, he boldly appealed to the justice of God and promised to produce as a witness the man who had lain in the tomb for three years.